NBN (TV station): 1980s to the 1990s

 In early 1980, NBN purchased Southern Television Corporation Limited, owners of NWS-9 in Adelaide, for $19 million.
 During the same year, NBN began a teletext service and also purchased the free local newspaper, the Newcastle Star.
 In June 1981 Parry Corporation purchased 19.88% shareholding.

 Parry had then attempted to buy Michael Wansey's stake in NBN, but was blocked by the Supreme Court of New South Wales.
 It was later revealed that the Lambs had opposed NBN's purchase of the Star newspaper (created and owned by Wansey) and the attempt to buy 2HD.
-The company also faced possible suspension from the Australian Stock Exchange if a decision was not made soon.
+The company also faced possible suspension from the Australian Securities Exchange if a decision was not made soon.
 To resolve the tension, NBN sold NWS-9 to the Lambs in exchange for the majority stake in NBN in 1982.
 With the buy-out of community shares in NBN, the station ceased to be what Hunter residents considered to be "their own".
 It came at a cost.
 Wansey mortgaged his shares to Parry who called in the debt.

 On 16 March 1983, Parry Corporation completed the purchase of NBN, delisting the company.
 Michael Wansey resigned from the board at the end of the year as a result.
 In 1984, plans for a second independent station in Newcastle had failed.
 During that time, NBN and ABC Newcastle (call sign ABHN-5A) were asked to leave the VHF band to accommodate FM radio.
 At the time, NBN's audio carrier frequency could be listened to with a standard FM radio.